uday-rana/codeshift/README.md

 ## Features

-- Accepts multiple file input
+- Accepts multiple input files
 - Streams output to `stdout`
 - Can choose output language
 - Can specify file path to write output to file